Loney Gordon: Research

 In the early 1940s, Gordon tested thousands of culture plates, trying to find the culture that would have sufficient virulence to make the vaccine.
 The work was conducted at Western Michigan Laboratories, later known as Kent Community Hospital, located in Grand Rapids, Michigan.
 Gordon's work focused on pertussis cultures and virulence of the bacterium Bordetella pertussis.
 Gordon's analysis of pertussis cultures led to identification of a powerful strain of the organism, which enabled the development of an effective vaccine.

 The Michigan Biological Products Division, which was part of the Michigan Health Department, began producing the vaccine for state use in 1938, and then distributed across the United States by 1940.
-Gordon is attributed with the identification of sheep blood as the key to the process of incubating the culture in petri dishes in the laboratory.
+The identification of sheep blood as essential for incubating the bacterial cultures in petri dishes in the laboratory is attributed to Gordon.

 Recognition

-In 1997, the Grand Rapids Public Library had a display on women who made a difference, and it featured Gordon.
+In 1997, the Grand Rapids Public Library had a display on several prominent Michigan women, including Gordon.

 Michigan House of Representatives Resolution No. 115, sponsored by Representative Lynne Martinez recognized the work of Gordon.
-The resolution stated, "in sincere appreciation and acknowledgment to Loney Gordon for the contribution that she has made to the health of the citizens of our State, our nation, and the world through her work in the development of a vaccine against whooping cough..."

 Gordon was inducted into the Michigan Women's Hall of Fame in 2000.

+In 2019, the city of Grand Rapids unveiled a statue of Gordon, Eldering and Kendrick at the Michigan State University Research Center.
+The statue is titled "Adulation: The Future of Science" and was created by Jay Hall Carpenter.

-Later life and death
+Personal life and death

 Gordon worked for the Michigan Department of Health beginning in around 1956 and retiring in 1978.

-After World War II, Gordon was selected to travel to Europe and the Middle East with the National Council of Christian and Jews to “take the pulse of the people” in the area.
+After World War II, Gordon was selected to travel to Europe and the Middle East with the National Council of Christian and Jews to "take the pulse of the people" in the area.
+She was a member of Pilgrim's Rest Baptist Church.